ironiq/gitzenith/docs/Troubleshooting.md

 `/srv/www/htdocs/` is the default htdocs path on some GNU/Linux setups, you must change it to the actual `htdocs` base path if it is different.

 _Note_: With Apache 2.4, the default configuration folder has changed from `/etc/apache2/conf.d` to `/etc/apache2/conf-available`.
-So if you're using Apache 2.4, you need to put the aforementioned `gitlist.conf` into `/etc/apache2/conf-available`.
+So if you're using Apache 2.4, you need to put the aforementioned `gitzenith.conf` into `/etc/apache2/conf-available`.
 Then you need to activate it (symlink it from 'conf-available' to 'conf-enabled') with

-    a2enconf gitlist
+    a2enconf gitzenith

 and restart Apache.